 2. Records Access Officer.

-The Records Access Officer is responsible for assuring that personnel:
+The Records Access Officer is responsible for assuring that CCE personnel:

 Compile and maintain an up-to-date subject matter list of all records in CCE’s possession, whether

 or not available to the public.
 (The list shall be updated periodically and the date of the most recent